sadadsh/risc-v-processor-fpga/README.md

 | Power Reduction | ~40% | With workload-adaptive optimization |
 | Test Coverage | 100% | All 100+ test checks passed |

 The branch predictor demonstrates learning behavior, improving from initial poor performance to 95% accuracy as it adapts to instruction patterns.
-I didn't implement aggressive hazard mitigation or deep pipelining, therefore the IPC is on the lower side for a RISC-V implementation (around 0.2).

 ## Interactive Hardware Demo